- Fact Sheet

 Social Security: Social Security is a government responsibility provided mainly through non-contributory schemes.
 There are five social security schemes administered by SWD.

 The Comprehensive Social Security Assistance (CSSA) Scheme provides cash assistance to bring the income of needy households up to a prescribed level to meet basic livelihood needs.
-Payments can be broadly classified into three types: different standard rates to meet the basic and general needs of broad categories of recipients; special grants to meet particular needs of individual recipients, such as rent, essential travelling expenses, school fees and special diets etc.; long-term supplement, single parent supplement, community living supplement, transport supplement and residential care supplement for specific categories of recipients.
+Payments can be broadly classified into three types: different standard rates to meet the basic and general needs of broad categories of recipients; special grants to meet particular needs of individual recipients, such as rent, school related expenses and special diets etc.; long-term supplement, single parent supplement, community living supplement, transport supplement, residential care supplement and employment support supplement for specific categories of recipients.
 Able-bodied recipients have to join the Support for Self-reliance Scheme which aims to help them become self-reliant through the provision of individualised employment-related services.
 Elderly recipients meeting the prescribed criteria can continue to receive cash assistance under the Portable CSSA Scheme if they choose to retire to Guangdong or Fujian Province.

-The Social Security Allowance (SSA) Scheme comprises Old Age Allowance (including Guangdong Scheme and Fujian Scheme), Disability Allowance and Old Age Living Allowance.
+The Social Security Allowance (SSA) Scheme comprises Old Age Allowance (including Guangdong Scheme and Fujian Scheme), Disability Allowance (including Normal Disability Allowance and Higher Disability Allowance) and Old Age Living Allowance (including Normal Old Age Living Allowance and Higher Old Age Living Allowance).
 Old Age Allowance and Disability Allowance provide a flat-rate allowance to Hong Kong residents who are 70 years of age or above or who are severely disabled to meet their special needs arising from old age or disability respectively.
 Old Age Living Allowance aims to provide a special allowance per month to supplement the living expenses of Hong Kong residents aged 65 or above who are in need of financial support.
 The Guangdong Scheme and Fujian Scheme are to provide Old Age Allowance for eligible Hong Kong elderly persons aged 65 or above who choose to reside in Guangdong or Fujian without requiring them to return to Hong Kong each year.
 Except for the applicants of Old Age Living Allowance and the applicants aged 65 to 69 of Guangdong Scheme and Fujian Scheme, the allowances paid under the Scheme are non-means-tested.

 The Criminal and Law Enforcement Injuries Compensation Scheme provides cash assistance for people injured or for dependants of those killed in crimes of violence, or through the action of a law enforcement officer using a weapon in the execution of his duty.